stan-alam/Data_Structures/JavaScript/deAraujo/chap03/notes.md

           and 'B' entails 'C', then A knows C.

-If the array bobMarley was set to null, then the array will be marked for garbage collection. **yet the variables "whalers" and "legend" have closure on the array.
-Thisway the array is able to survive the garbage collection of its original pointer ... the variable known as 'bobMarley.'** *essentially the array lives on in the whalers and legend variable(s)*
+If the array bobMarley was set to null, then the array will be marked for garbage collection. **yet the variables "wailers" and "legend" have closure on the array.
+Thisway the array is able to survive the garbage collection of its original pointer ... the variable known as 'bobMarley.'** *essentially the array lives on in the wailers and legend variable(s)*

 ```text